 “School just let out for summer only a half hour ago.
 The sidewalks of good old Doylestown, Pennsylvania are swarming…”

-For those of you who are just out of school this week, here’s a sneak peek at the first chapter of OVER MY HEAD, the sequel to my novel WHAT I MEANT… (Random House).
-It takes place two years later, and Sang’s got some guy issues, especially with one 20-year-old lifeguard at Fanny Chapman Pool!
+Here’s a sneak peek at the first chapter of OVER MY HEAD, the sequel to my novel WHAT I MEANT… (Random House).
+It takes place two years later, and Sang’s got some guy issues, especially with one college-aged lifeguard at Fanny Chapman Pool!

 Over My Head

 He turns to me, his cool blue eyes heating me to the core.
 “Sang,” he says with real gravity.
 “I have something I have to tell you.”

 THIS IS IT.
 Gary Westbrock is going to confess his undying passion for me, Sang Jumnal.
 Finally.